 Revenue is reported at the amount that reflects the consideration to which the Company expects to be entitled in exchange for the provision of care coordination services to its population of attributed members.
-The Company's contracts with payers have a single performance obligation that consists of a series of services for the provision of care coordination services for the population of attributed members for the duration of the contract.
+The Company's contracts with payers have a single performance obligation that consists of a series of services for the provision of care coordination services for the population of attributed members of care coordination services for the population of attributed members for the duration of the contract.
 The transaction price for the contracts is entirely variable, as it is primarily based on a PMPM rate on monthly attributed membership, which can fluctuate during the life of the contract.